 The provisions of this Disclosure Statement are subject to change.
 EJTC and its affiliates or agents do not provide tax or legal advice.
-You should seek tax or legal advice for any and all matters regarding your traditional IRA with respect to your specific situation, as such matters may result in adverse tax consequences and/or penalties.
+You should seek tax or legal advice for any and all matters regarding your Roth IRA with regard to your specific situation, as such matters may result in adverse tax consequences and/or penalties.